Catenaccio (manga): Manga

 Written and illustrated by Daisuke Morimoto, Catenaccio was initially published as a one-shot on Shueisha's Tonari no Young Jump website on January 21, 2022.
 It later began serialization in Shueisha's seinen manga magazine Weekly Young Jump on October 27 of the same year.
-Its chapters have been compiled into eight tankōbon volumes as of November 2025.
+Its chapters have been compiled into nine tankōbon volumes as of June 2026.

 The series is published in English on Shueisha's Manga Plus platform.